 The first Iron Dog event started in 1984, in Big Lake following the Northern Route of the Historic Iditarod Trail to Nome.
-The event began as the “Iron Dog Iditarod”, but the name was quickly changed the next year to the “Gold Rush Classic”, in 1990 the race was recognized as the “Iron Dog Gold Rush Classic” for a decade until Tesoro Corporation became a title sponsor.
-Since 2008, the Alaska National Guard has continuously held the top sponsor position and most recently became the title sponsor.
-The 2014 Alaska National Guard Iron Dog is now enjoying a strong resurgence in awareness, attendance and participation by more than 20 communities across Alaska.
+The event began as the “Iron Dog Iditarod,” but the name was quickly changed the next year to the “Gold Rush Classic.”
+In 1990, the race was organized as the “Iron Dog Gold Rush Classic” and it remained that way for a decade until Tesoro Corp. became a title sponsor.
+Beginning in 2008, the Alaska National Guard continuously held the top sponsor position until 2016.

-The Iron Dog course is now over 2,000 miles, starting in Big Lake to Nome and finishing in Fairbanks, making it the World’s longest snowmobile race.
-Participants must traverse in some of Alaska’s the most remote and rugged terrain while confronting some the harshest winter conditions.
-Survival skills are essential, making it the World’s toughest snowmobile race.
-All teams in race classes are a team of two persons and two snowmobiles for safety.
+In 2020, the Iron Dog course changes yet again – and it’s a big and exciting change.
+For the first time ever, the race will start in Fairbanks, include a roughly 375-mile loop in the Kotzebue area, reach Nome and then end back in Willow, at the Willow Community Center.
+This puts the race length at roughly 2,409 miles, and makes it the world’s longest snowmachine race.
+Participants must traverse through some of Alaska’s most remote and rugged terrain while confronting some the harshest winter conditions.
+Survival skills are essential, making it also the world’s toughest snowmachine race.
+All teams in Pro race classes consist of two persons and two snowmachines for safety.
+Recreational class riders can travel in larger groups.

-Iron Dog, Inc. brings a World Class Event across the State of Alaska each February impacting over twenty five Alaskan communities beginning with the “Iron Dog Safety EXPO” in Wasilla, AK.
-This EXPO provides a unique winter recreational trade show that brings in industry vendors, promotes snowmobile safety and education through seminars, and a face to face opportunity for the fans and media to meet with notable Iron Dog athletes.
+Iron Dog, Inc. brings a world-class event across the state of Alaska each February, impacting more than 28 Alaska communities beginning with the “Iron Dog Safety Expo.”
+This Expo provides a unique winter recreational trade show that brings in industry vendors, promotes snowmachine safety and education through seminars, and a face-to-face opportunity for the fans and media to meet with notable Iron Dog athletes.

 Iron Dog Routes over the years